-3.3 Continuances
+3.4 Continuances

 Continuances are governed by Rule 40(b) of the North Carolina Rules of Civil Procedure, and by Rule 3 of the General Rules of Practice in the Superior and District Courts, Annotated Rules of North Carolina.
-Objections to calendaring, motions for continuances after calendaring, and objections to continuance shall be immediately communicated to opposing counsel and to the Trial Court Coordinator.
-The Trial Court Coordinator will be in contact with the Senior Resident Superior Court Judge wherever he is assigned to hold court and shall submit all matters to him for his consideration and then advise counsel of the Judge's decision.
+Objections to calendaring, motions for continuances after calendaring, and objections to continuance shall be immediately communicated to opposing counsel and to the Court Manager.
+The Court Manager will be in contact with the Senior Resident Superior Court Judge wherever he is assigned to hold court and shall submit all matters to him for his consideration and then advise counsel of the Judge's decision.

-If the Senior Resident Superior Court Judge is on vacation or out of the State for some reason, motions to continue will be presented to the Judge assigned to hold the session of court by the Trial Court Coordinator, and that Judge's decision will be related to the parties; otherwise, the Presiding Trial Judge is requested to continue cases based only upon reasons arising after 5:00 p.m. on the Friday before the first day of the session.
+If the Senior Resident Superior Court Judge is on vacation or out of the State for some reason, motions to continue will be presented to the Judge assigned to hold the session of court by the Court Manager, and that Judge's decision will be relayed to the parties; otherwise, the Presiding Trial Judge is requested to continue cases based only upon reasons arising after 5:00 p.m. on the Friday before the first day of the session.

 After the publication of the trial calendar, continuance will be granted only for reasons of compelling necessity.
-In general, a continuance will not be granted because of the unavailability of an expert witness or a witness who is not subject to subpoena.
+In general, a continuance will not be granted because of the unavailability of an expert witness or a witness who is not subject to subpoena within the state.
 The use of depositions is encouraged.

-Prior to the opening of court for the session in which the case is calendared, all applications for continuance shall be made to the Senior Resident Superior Court Judge of the 19-C Judicial District.
+Prior to the opening of court for the session in which the case is calendared, all applications for continuance shall be made to the Senior Resident Superior Court Judge of the 27th Judicial District.
 Following the opening of court for the session in which the case is calendared, any application for continuance shall be made to the presiding judge of the court in which the case is calendared.

-All applications for continuance shall be by written motion made on state form AOC-CV-221.
+All applications for continuance shall be by written motion made on state form AOC-CV-221 or such replacement form as may be issued by the NC AOC.

-- 3.4 Notice of Settlement.
-When a case on a published trial calendar is settled, all attorneys of record must notify the Clerk of Court and the Trial Court Coordinator and counsel in the next following case within twenty-four (24) hours of the settlement and advise the Clerk and the Trial Court Coordinator of the name of the attorney who will prepare and present the judgment, and when.
-Rule 2(g). - 3.5 Peremptory Settings.
-Requests for a peremptory setting for cases involving persons who must travel long distances or numerous expert witnesses or other extraordinary reasons must be made to the Senior Resident Superior Court Judge.
+3.5 Notice of Settlement.

+When a case on a published trial calendar is settled, all attorneys of record must notify the Clerk of Court and the Court Manager and counsel in the next following case within twenty-four (24) hours of the settlement and advise the Clerk and the Court Manager of the name of the attorney who will prepare and present the judgment or other file closing documents, and when.
+Rule 2(g).

+3.6 Peremptory Settings.

+Requests for a peremptory setting for cases involving persons who must travel long distances or numerous expert witnesses, or other extraordinary reasons must be made to the Senior Resident Superior Court Judge.
 A peremptory setting shall be granted only for good and compelling reasons.

 Requests for a peremptory setting must be made in writing in letter or motion form, and a copy thereof must be served upon the opposing party or his attorney in accordance with the rules set forth in the North Carolina Rules of Civil Procedure.
-In acting upon requests for peremptory settings, the decision of the Senior Resident

-Superior Court Judge on such request shall be final.
+In acting upon requests for peremptory settings, the decision of the Senior Resident Superior Court Judge on such request shall be final.
 Requests for a peremptory setting should be made to the Senior Resident Superior Court Judge at least six (6) weeks prior to the commencement of the session of court for which the peremptory setting is sought.
 The Senior Resident Superior Court Judge may set a case peremptorily on his own motion.
 Rule 2(f).